Abba Berman: Land of Israel

 After several years, Berman emigrated to Israel and re-established Yeshivas Iyun HaTalmud in Bnai Brak.
 The yeshiva relocated to Jerusalem, then finally to the Israeli settlement of Kiryat Sefer in the West Bank.
 In his final years he served as rosh yeshiva of Yeshivas Knesses Yitzchok of Chadera-Kiryat Sefer.

 Death

 He died on May 12, 2005, corresponding to the 3rd of Iyar, 5765.
 His Talmudic lectures were published posthumously under the title "Iyun HaTalmud" (עיון התלמוד).

-Berman was survived by his wife and six daughters.
-His wife died at the end of Cheshvan, 5770.
-One of his daughters, Mrs. Ornstein, runs the Hadar Seminary for Women in Jerusalem, where two of Berman's other daughters also teach.
-One of those was married to Mosheh Twersky, the elder son of Yitzhak Twersky of Boston, and a grandson of Joseph B. Soloveitchik, who taught at Yeshivas Toras Moshe and was murdered in the 2014 Jerusalem synagogue attack.
+Berman and his wife had six daughters.